-- Make sure to use a sharp serrated knife to get the cleanest cuts.
+- Use a sharp serrated knife to get the cleanest cuts.

 - Once the cookies are done baking, turn off the oven and but leave them in for up to 20 minutes to really draw out the last bit of moisture.
-This will give you a nice crisp biscotti perfect for dunking in coffee!
+This will give you a nice crisp biscotti perfect for dunking!

 Store the biscotti in an airtight container in a cool place.